quicwg/base-drafts/draft-ietf-quic-transport.md

 : A stateless reset token is used in verifying a stateless reset, see
   {{stateless-reset}}.
 This parameter is a sequence of 16 bytes.
-This transport parameter is only sent by a server.
+This transport parameter MUST NOT be sent by a client, but MAY be sent by a server.
+  A server that does not send this transport parameter cannot use stateless reset; see {{stateless-reset}}.

 max_packet_size (0x0003):